Coverage findings in Security Hub - AWS Security Hub

 Security Hub is in preview release and is subject to change.

-Coverage findings for Security Hub provide visibility into which AWS security features are enabled and where there might be gaps in coverage in a standalone account or across an organization's AWS environment.
-Enabling additional security features will enhance the detection capabilities of Security Hub.
-Coverage Findings evaluate what GuardDuty, Amazon Inspector, Macie, and Security Hub CSPM features are enabled for an account.
-These findings appear as a widget on the Security Hub dashboard with the ability to drill down into more detailed views by specific security capability.
-For the delegated administrator, this widget shows coverage breakdown across all Security Hub enabled accounts.
+Coverage findings for Security Hub provide visibility into which AWS security features are enabled and where there might be gaps in coverage in a standalone account or across an organization's member accounts.
+Coverage Findings currently support reporting which services and features are enabled for Amazon GuardDuty, Amazon Inspector, Amazon Macie, and AWS Security Hub CSPM.
+These findings appear in the Security Coverage widget on the Security Hub dashboard with the ability to drill down into more detailed views by specific security capability.

 Limitations